stackable-sh/cqlalchemy/README.md

 Description
 ===========
-CQLAlchemy is an intuitive, beautiful and pragmatic database toolkit for [Apache Cassandra 4.1+](http://cassandra.apache.org) inspired by Michael Bayer's excellent SQLAlchemy, and the original implementation of the storage APIs in Google App Engine for Python (Memcached & Datastore).
+CQLAlchemy is a powerful, intuitive, beautiful and pragmatic toolkit for [Apache Cassandra 4.1+](http://cassandra.apache.org) inspired by Michael Bayer's excellent SQLAlchemy, and the original implementation of the storage APIs in Google App Engine for Python (Memcached & Datastore).

+It uses Martin Fowler's (Unit of Work Pattern)[https://martinfowler.com/eaaCatalog/unitOfWork.html] to track the changes you make to your entities, then saves those changes by emitting the appropriate updates to Cassandra or by using a new batch  (or joining the existing batch open batch)

-The hardest part of using Apache Cassandra is arguably the shift in mindset required to build a working `data model`; we designed CQLAlchemy to take the pain away from that process.
+The hardest part of using Apache Cassandra is arguably the shift in mindset required to build a working `data model`; we designed CQLAlchemy to take the pain away from that process by abstracting away the hard parts, and providing guard rails to prevent you from using common anti-patterns.

 CQLAlchemy effectively allows your engineering team to save development hours, standardize on Apache Cassandra, improve the performance of your app, and save on cloud infrastructure costs - without handling or worrying about all the nuts, bolts, and quirks of using Apache Cassandra in your day to day work.

 CQLAlchemy has excellent test coverage (actual tests against C*, not mocked), and is production ready.

 Batteries Included
 ==================
 Apart from a powerful, configurable, expressive object non-relational mapper, a rich set of data descriptors which provide coercion, validation, and serialization for common usecases; CQLAlchemy also ships with production ready batteries for:

 1. Model : Entity object mapping with intuitive and rich query functionality.
 2. Common Descriptors : Rich and robust library of common descriptors, including collections (Map, Set, List, Tuple).
-3. Expando : A dynamically expandable, fast, durable and queryable Entity for C* friendly wide rows.
+3. Expando : A dynamically expandable, fast, durable and queryable Map-like entity backed by C* for friendly wide rows.
-4. Vector : durable ordered Vector|List|Stack object for C*.
+4. Stack : durable ordered one dimensional Array object backed by C*.
 5. Block : A performant, durable, queryable, sorted Set backed by C*
 6. Distributed Counters : High Level Abstraction for C* backed durable Counter objects.
 7. Cache : Performant, durable and always-hot cache built on C*, for your in-memory caching needs.
 8. Data Versioning : Infinite historical change tracking, revision & point-in-time restore and rollbacks.
 9. Serialization : Production grade JSON serialization powered by [Marshmallow](https://marshmallow.readthedocs.io)
-10. Schema & Data Migrations: Human, understandable, and reversible schema and data migrations.
+10. Schema & Data Migrations: Human, understandable, and reversible schema and data migrations for C*.

 Quickstart